DD2A-lab/DBT_demo/Dummy_generated/dbt_packages/dbt_utils/README.md

           - dbt_utils.accepted_range:
               min_value: 0
               inclusive: false
+              config:
                 where: "num_orders > 0"
 ```

 ----

-#### Grouping in tests
+### Grouping in tests

 Certain tests support the optional `group_by_columns` argument to provide more granularity in performing tests.
 This can be useful when:

 - Some data checks can only be expressed within a group (e.g. ID values should be unique within a group but can be repeated between groups)
 - Some data checks are more precise when done by group (e.g. not only should table rowcounts be equal but the counts within each group should be equal)

-This feature is currently available for the following tests:
+This feature is currently available for the following data tests:

 - equal_rowcount()
 - fewer_rows_than()